|Joel H. Cowan||Georgia Institute of Technology|

 Mr. Johnson graduated from Cornell University with a degree in Electrical Engineering with a concentration in controls.
 He served briefly in the U.S. Army during the Korean War.

 Dr. Pamela Ogor joined Relief International’s Advisory Council in 2011.
-She has served as a member of Relief International’s Rapid Emergency Deployment (RED) team since 2005, when she was one of the first responders to the Pakistan earthquake and, more recently, worked with the RED team during the Haiti earthquake relief efforts in 2010.
+She has worked with Relief International’s Rapid Emergency Deployment (RED) team during Hurricane Yolanda relief efforts in December 2013.

 Beyond her clinical expertise and international relief experience, Dr. Ogor has worked with numerous non-profits and NGOs, and was on the board of the Ronald McDonald House Charities of Southeastern Wisconsin from 1995 to 2008, acting as one of their medical advisors.
 She is also a founding board member of SowHope, an NGO whose mission is to inspire women around the world by promoting wellness, education and economic opportunities.
 In addition, Dr. Ogor has volunteered her medical expertise to the International Medical Alliance (IMA), which treats chronic and infectious diseases throughout the world.
 Through IMA, she has travelled annually to western Kenya to assist in the eradication of Filariasis, as debilitating parasitic disease which results in extensive morbidity.
 Dr. Ogor also volunteered with IMA in New Orleans for several years on a quarterly basis following Hurricane Katrina, treating uninsured and indigent survivors.